Doula and Lactation Support

 Postpartum

 The early weeks with a new baby require tangible support and trusted guidance.
 I provide daytime or overnight care tailored to your family’s needs, including newborn feeding support, infant care education, light household tasks, and nonjudgmental troubleshooting for the physical and logistical transitions of postpartum life.
-My priority is your healing, in all ways.

 Accepting Insurance